scriptituk/xfade-easing/README.md

 The elastic and back easings overshoot and undershoot, causing some transitions to clip and others to show colour distortion.

-Overshoot rendering can only access the two frames of data available.
+Rendering expressions can only access the two frames of data available.
-A wrapping strategy might work for simple horizontal/vertical effects whereby fetching X & Y pixel data is intercepted.
+A wrapping overshoot strategy might work for simple horizontal/vertical effects whereby fetching X & Y pixel data is intercepted.
 At present, progress outside the range 0 to 1 will yield unexpected results.

 ## Transition expressions